Introduction

 Conclusion and Sources

 The choice of our internet connection was crucial for our business, for our employer, for our customers, for Caro’s planet project.
-Without this, our RoadTrip might not come to fruition, or come to a halt very quickly if these imperatives could not be honored.
+Without this, our RoadTrip might not come to fruition, or come to a halt very quickly if these imperatives could not be honoured.

 The equipment we chose exceeded our expectations, allowing us to work comfortably, entertain ourselves when we had any DATA left over, and above all manage to stream on Twitch and offer immersive lives at the wheel of the camper van, something very rare on the platform.